vjedulla/vjedulla.github.io/_posts/2023-06-03-blue-noise.md

 last-updated: 2023-06-03
 ---

-Blue noise is an interesting concept used in so many ingenious applications.
+Blue noise is an interesting concept used in so many generative art and science.
 From the distribution of light capturing cones in your eye, to modern 3D printers, and many more.
-In practical terms blue noise referees to a random field of points (not only that), where there is not any "visible" clustering of points.
-The term is defined loosely what it means _to have points that have no visible clustering_, however, it is a nice property to have when you are doing sampling or generative art.
+In practical terms blue noise referees to a random field of points, where there is not any "visible" clustering of points.
+This is a somewhat relaxed interpretation of the concept of "point cloud without visible clustering."
+Nevertheless, it remains an interesting and valuable property.

 ## Why so blue?
-When I think about blue noise, I cannot stop but think of [Chet Baker - Almost Blue](https://www.youtube.com/watch?v=z4PKzz81m5c&ab_channel=Sweetydu972M){:target="_blank"} song.
+When I think about blue noise, I cannot stop but think of [Chet Baker - Almost Blue](https://www.youtube.com/watch?v=z4PKzz81m5c&ab_channel=Sweetydu972M){:target="_blank"}.
 It is captivating, bluesy, and it makes me feels distant.
-So that is why today we are going to explore this topic and dive deep into how we can generate this type of noise.
-I will not be showing any code, as there are a lot of more proper ways of generating it, and the main goal of this post is to give you an understanding rather than creating "_trve_ blue noise."
+That is why today I am going to explore this topic and dive into how we can generate this type of noise.
+I will not be showing any code as there are a lot of more proper ways of generating it, and the main goal of this post is to give you an understanding rather than creating "_trve_ blue noise."

 ## Definitions